 Liguria – Cinque Terre and Genova

 White truffles and chestnuts, vermicelli rice, along with some of the best wines in the country, are the products most typical to Piedmont.
 The locals shave white truffles over everything from Polenta, Risotto, Pasta and their traditional Fonduta (a Fondue, evident of the Swiss influence).
 Like elsewhere in Italy, a meal begins with Antipasti which can include Salami, olives, anchovies, crusty bread, etc. the Primo (pasta or rice dish) follows.
-Typical primos in Piedmont include “Agnolotti dal Plin” (tiny ravioli stuffed with meat sauce and sage) or Tajarin (thin taglietelle made with egg pasta).
+Typical primos in Piedmont include “Agnolotti dal Plin” (tiny ravioli stuffed with meat sauce and sage) or Tajarin (thin tagliatelle made with egg pasta).
 Main dishes (secondo) typically feature the classic “Brasato al Barolo” (the region’s famed beef stew, cooked in Barolo wine) or “Bollito Misto” (real mountain fare- a big pot of boiled meats served with different relishes).
-“Bagna Cauda” (meaning “hot bath”, it’s a dish full of strong flavours, garlic, anchovies and olive oil) is served with the local red wines, either Barbera or Dolcetto.
-For the heavier meat dishes a Barolo or Barbaresco wine could be served.
+“Bagna Cauda” (meaning “hot bath”, it’s a dish full of strong flavors, garlic, anchovies, and olive oil) is served with the local red wines, either Barbera or Dolcetto.
+For the heavier meat dishes, a Barolo or Barbaresco wine could be served.
 For the summer, more seafood oriented dishes like “Penne al Tonno” (penne pasta with tuna and a cream sauce), a light white Gavi wine would go down perfectly.

 The best olive oil in Italy comes from Tuscany, mainly from the beautiful town Lucca, also famous for lingerie and shoes.
 Olive oils are flavored with Bay leaves, Chilli (Peperoncini) and Fennel typically, and doused on virtually everything.
-“Bruschette” is a typical Antipasti, crusty bread topped with olive oil, roast garlic and roast tomatoes, topped with fresh basil.
+“Bruschetta” is a typical Antipasti, crusty bread topped with olive oil, roast garlic, and roast tomatoes, topped with fresh basil.
 Crostini, slivers of bread covered in chicken liver, are also popular.
-The most typical pasta dish, served as a “Primo” in Tuscany, must be the Pappardelle a la Lepre (pappardelle pasta cooked with hare).
-Sauces are normally meat based and can include “Coniglio” (rabbit) or “Anatra” (duck) along with spinach and mushrooms (funghi) accompanying them.
+The most typical pasta dish served as a “Primo” in Tuscany, must be the Pappardelle a la Lepre (pappardelle pasta cooked with hare).
+Sauces are normally meat-based and can include “Coniglio” (rabbit) or “Anatra” (duck) along with spinach and mushrooms (fungi) accompanying them.
 Wild boar sausage is another typical product of the area (“Prosciutto di Cinghiale”).
 “Ribollita” is a classic Tuscan soup- thick, rustic, made with beans and cabbage and perfect with a bottle of young Chianti Classico.
 The most famous main course is definitely “Bistecca a la Fiorentina”, a huge T-Bone Tuscan steak usually big enough for two and enjoyed with a good bottle of Brunello di Montalcino.
 Finally, to finish off any proper Tuscan meal, perhaps while you are sitting outside on the veranda of your Tuscan vacation villa, lounging after a long lunch, is Cantucci with Vin Santo.
 Cantucci are hard and sweet cookies, macaroons, made especially to be dipped into Tuscany’s “Holy” dessert wine (made with semi-dried grapes).
 Delicious.